NSU Motorenwerke: After WW II

 In December 1946, Das Auto reported the company had resumed the manufacture of bicycles and motor-bicycles at Neckarsulm.
 For Germany, this was a time of new beginnings, and in July 1946, a new board was appointed, headed by General Director Walter Egon Niegtsch, who earlier in his career had spent 17 years with Opel.

 NSU motorcycle production resumed, in a completely destroyed plant, with prewar designs like the Quick, OSL, and Konsul motorcycle; furthermore, the HK101 continued to be sold by NSU as an all-terrain vehicle in a civilian version.
 The first postwar model was the NSU Fox in 1949, available in 2-stroke and 4-stroke versions.
+In 1953, the NSU Max followed, a 250 cc motorcycle with an overhead camshaft engine.
+The camshaft drive mechanism used reciprocating rods to connect the crankshaft and camshaft, a novel, elegant solution which ws pioneered and introduced by Bentley in 1926 on their 6 1/2 litre and Bentley Speed Six models and later carried over to their 1930 Bentley 8 Litre model].

-In 1953, the NSU Max followed, a 250 cc motorcycle with a unique overhead cam drive driven by reciprocating rods.
-All these new models had an innovative monocoque frame of pressed steel and a central rear suspension unit.
+These new NSU motorcycle models had an innovative monocoque frame of pressed steel and a central rear suspension unit.
 Albert Roder, the chief engineer behind the success story, made it possible that in 1955, NSU became the biggest motorcycle producer in the world.
 NSU also holds four world records for speed: 1951, 1953, 1954, and 1955.
 In August 1956, Wilhelm Herz at the Bonneville Salt Flats, Utah, became the first man to ride a motorcycle faster than 200 mph.

 In 1957, NSU re-entered the car market with the new Prinz (Prince), a small car with a doubled NSU Max engine, an air-cooled two-cylinder engine of 600 cc and 20 PS.
 Motorcycle production continued until 1968.
 NSU's last production motorcycle was the Quick 50.